Rust Traits: Defining Character

 In plain French it says: My name is inventory.
 I use the generic syntax <T: Measurable + Identifiable> to declare that I work with any type T that implements both the Measurable and Identifiable traits.

-When someone calls me, they must pass me a sensor, which is a reference to such a type.
-Because of the trait bounds, I know that this sensor will always provide the methods get_id() and get_temp(), so I can safely print its identifier and temperature.
+When someone calls me, they must pass me a sensor, which is a reference to such data type.
+Because of the trait bounds, I know that this parameter will always provide the methods get_id() and get_temp(), so I can safely print its identifier and temperature.

-Note: Between you and me I would prefer to write fn inventory<T: Measurable x Identifiable>(sensor: &T) {...} because, for me, x is associated to AND while + is associated to OR.
+Note: Between you and me I would prefer to write fn inventory<T: Measurable x Identifiable>(sensor: &T) {...} because, for me, x is associated with AND while + is associated with OR.

 fn inventory<T>(sensor: &T)